Beckton Gas Works: Beckton Gas Works as a film location

 In the final hour or so of Full Metal Jacket, Stanley Kubrick's 1987 movie portraying the Vietnam War, Matthew Modine (Private Joker), Adam Baldwin (Animal Mother) and their platoon go into Huế, a Vietnamese city, to clear it of Viet Cong and snipers.
 Kubrick had the whole gasworks selectively demolished and the art department then dressed the 'set' with latticework and appropriate advertising hoardings to make it believable.
 At one point the soldiers enter a building to flush out a sniper.
 This building was one of several located between the central buildings of the old gasworks and about 200 yards from the river Thames.
 The final scene sees the soldiers marching off into the (London) sunset against the silhouettes of the burning gasworks' chimneys and buildings, singing the Mickey Mouse March from the US children's TV show.
 In the film a period of several days takes place in the protagonists' lives as they travel through Huế city; in reality the action took place within just 1 sqmi.
 According to Kubrick collaborator Leon Vitali, who worked on Full Metal Jacket, the gasworks were built by an architectural firm that also constructed much of Huế.

-Within weeks, British pop/rock trio The Outfield filmed multiple sequences for the video to the band's 1987 hit "Since You've Been Gone", from their album Bangin', at Beckton Gasworks.
+Within weeks, British pop/rock trio The Outfield filmed multiple sequences for the video to the band's 1987 hit "Since You've Been Gone", from their album Bangin', at Beckton Gas Works.

 The video for Loop's 1990 single 'Arc-lite' was filmed on the set of Full Metal Jacket.
 The gasworks was used as the main background scene for the video to the 1997 Oasis single 'D'You Know What I Mean?', as it shows the band members playing on a concrete slab within the gasworks.

+Several exterior scenes of the 1993 film The Cement Garden starring Charlotte Gainsbourg were filmed here.

-The videoclip for Marcella Detroit's 1994 single 'I Believe' was shot in this location.
+The videoclip for Marcella Detroit's 1994 single 'I Believe' was shot in this location, as was a video for The Auteurs single 'Chinese Bakery' that year.

 Also, the 1995 TV series Bugs episode 'Out Of The Hive' shows the entire works in a scene where a car drives off an unfinished bridge in flames.